-The Group achieved a consolidated revenue from the operations of approximately RMB1,701.17 million, representing an increase of approximately 4.54% in comparison with the year ended 31 March 2020.
+The Group achieved a consolidated revenue from the operations of approximately RMBI,637.44 million, representing a decrease of approximately 3.75% in comparison with the year ended 31 March 2021.
+This was mainly due to the fact that one major customer in the blasting business rearranged the mining sequence during the Year, which resulted in the delay in the progress of some of its projects.
 The following table is the breakdown of revenue for the Year:

+Approximatel

-Approximately % attributable
+% attributable

 to the turnover

 RMB'000 of the Group

-Sales of explosives 835,281 49.10%
+Sales of explosives 798,031 48.74%

-Provision of blasting operations 865,885 50.90%
+Provision of blasting operations 639,319 39.04%

+Sales of mineral concentrates 200,093 12.22%

-1,701,166 100.00%
+1,637,443 100.00%